SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

   the cummulative infer time per model (`.*_seconds_total`).
 For RPS, we are only interested in the model inference count (`seldon_model_infer_total`)

-* _Association_ (the `resources` key): controls the Kubernetes resources that a particular metric can be attached to or aggregated over
+* _Association_ (the `resources` key) controls the Kubernetes resources that a particular metric can be attached to or aggregated over.

   The resources key defines an association between certain labels from the Prometheus metric and k8s resources.
 For example, on line 17, `"model": {group: "mlops.seldon.io", resource: "model"}